manideep1116/Apache-by-Chef/README.md

 ```

 - Disable virtual host:
-  We need to diable vistual host, which is nothing but a default home page displayed by Apache.
-To disable, we simply rename the file name.
+  We need to disable vistual host, which is nothing but a default home page displayed by Apache.
+To disable, we simply rename the file name to default.conf.disabled.
 We use "execute" resource here.
-Execute resource performs whatever users passes.Here, execute is not idempotent i.e it does not work multiple times.So, we use guards like only_if or not_if to prevent from errors.
+Execute resource performs whatever users pass.Here, execute is not idempotent i.e it does not work multiple times.
+So, we use guards like only_if or not_if to prevent from errors.

 ```
 execute "mv /etc/apache2/sites-enabled/000-default.conf /etc/apache2/sites-enabled/000-default.conf.disabled"  do